doughahn/doughahn.io/projects/technical-writer/nonprofit-strategy.md

 ![A sample reference chart in the handbook](/ethics-handbook-sample.webp)

 In order to succeed at this project I grounded all work in the three broad ethical theories (Consequentialist, Non-consequentialist, Agent-centered), keeping things high-level and objective for the team.
-The document was functionally organized by the nonprofit's areas of concern:
+The document was functionally organized by the nonprofit&rsquo;s areas of concern:

 1. Animal Welfare
 2. The Environment